BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_3_Sending_an_Automated_Multisig.md

- 6.3: Spending & Spending an Automated Multisig
+ # 6.3: Sending & Spending an Automated Multisig

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-The standard technique for creating multisignature addresses and for spending their funds is complex, but is a worthwhile exercise for understanding a bit more about how they work, and how you can manipulate them at a relatively low level.
+The standard technique for creating multisignature addresses and for spending their funds is complex, but it's a worthwhile exercise for understanding a bit more about how they work, and how you can manipulate them at a relatively low level.
 However, Bitcoin Core has made multisigs a little bit easier in new releases.

 > **VERSION WARNING:** The `addmultisigaddress` command is available in Bitcoin Core v 0.10 or higher.